vchaudhary3/RestAPITest-NJCLabs/README.md

 # RestAPITest-NJCLabs

+This repo uses pets.sql as the database for all its manipulations.

 ## SQL Retrieval Commands
 This file contains different types of SQL querries you can run on the database provided.